AU-Master-Thesis/thesis/sections/1-introduction/research.typ

     *Objectives for _Research Questions_ #boxed(color: theme.teal, fill: theme.teal.lighten(80%), "RQ-3.5", weight: 900) and #boxed(color: theme.teal, fill: theme.teal.lighten(80%), "RQ-3.6", weight: 900):*
     #set enum(numbering: req-enum.with(prefix: "O-3.5.", color: theme.green))
-    + Measure the impact on the #att[four metrics: distance travelled, makespan, smoothness, and collision count].
+    + Measure the impact on the four metrics: distance travelled, makespan, smoothness, and collision count.
     + Evaluate the impact of the new factor on the actors' behaviour.
   ]
 }

 // #todo[argument for rust: Half way a modelling language, which is optimal for scientific communication and extensibility.]
-#jens[make figure that shows the connection of all these, including outlining which parts are which study.]
+#jens[make figure that shows the connection of all these, including outlining which parts are which study.#note.jo[would this be good, or unnecessary?]]
 #jens[Fix the objective numbering]